 "Shuffle Stroll" was a pure instrumental.
 The release date for Note 10013 was presumably June or July 1958.

-In an interview with Goldberg, Dorsey Porter recalled only one member of the Coe band--Wes Montgomery!
-However, on the two sides by The Students, another guitar--which we thought was Ralph Byrd (who toured with the group)--is more prominent.
+In an interview with Goldberg, Dorsey Porter recalled only one member of the Coe band—Wes Montgomery!
+However, on the two sides by The Students, another guitar—which we thought was Ralph Byrd (who toured with the group)—is more prominent.
 On the other hand Ronnie Haig remembers being on the session but doesn't mention Ralph Byrd.
-To be resolved--we hope.
+To be resolved, or so we can hope.

 Note 10014 was a single released around July of 1958.
 The LP and CD reissues for this Ronnie Haig single are are listed on Terry Gordon's Rockin' Country Style Web site, http://rcs.law.emory.edu/rcs/index.htm.
 Eagle LP 305 was a compilation titled Boppin Guitars; Esoldun LP 2003 was Rockabilly Bop, Vol. 2; Lost Gold CD 5898 was a compilation of Original Historic Rockabilly Classics, Vol. 2; Mr. DJ CD 101 went as Cruisin' Classics, Vol. 1; Spin CD 1001 was titled $15,000 Worth of Rockabilly, Vol. 2; Wendi LP 000012 was Dig that Rock & Roll from Indiana; and Yeaah!
 CD 13 was a collection of Rockabilly Rarities, Vol. 2; Eagle LP 304 was Stack-a-Records, Vol. II; Lenox CD 1013 was 50's Rockers, Vol. 2.